EBG-PW/Endegs-AnlagenMonitor/README.md

 A smal script that pings all given IPs and returns the status on a webpage.

  ### Installation
  clone this repo
+ Make sure nodeJS 12.x and NPM is installed!

- Run if you use Linux:
+ If you use Linux run:
  ```json
  npm run all
   ```
-  Run if you use Windows:
+ If you use Windows run:
  ```json
  npm run all-win
   ```